DatGameDev26/Payback/README.md

 This is my group's project for the "Game Programing" subject at school.
 The game is a 3D FPS, set in the context of the Earth being invaded by a robot army and the player is a lone soldier who must fight against the sweeping attacks of the robot army to protect the earth.

+## Game Mechanic

+- Movement, Shoot, Build and Upgrade
+- Items can drop from killed enemies: Heal, Fuel, Bigger Fuel, Ammo, Grenade
+- Use Fuel to Build turret or Upgrade your gun.

 [Gameplay Video](https://drive.google.com/file/d/1fO13u9nHhci4n3gt4agJ-jDDAFI0PSDR/view?usp=sharing)